Different Types of African Dog Breeds

 3. Sloughi

-• Tall elegant body
+• Tall, elegant body

 • Wedge-shaped head

-• Relatively small triangular heads
+• Relatively small, triangular ears

-• Short, smooth and fine coat
+• Short, smooth, fine coat

 4. Rhodesian Ridgeback